Seeking Accountability for the Jan. 6 Attack on the U.S. Capitol

 Smith v.
 Trump

-On January 6, 2021, U.S. Capitol Police officers risked their lives to protect our democracy.
-They faced a violent, mass attack on the Capitol driven by intentional misinformation aimed at overturning the legitimate results of an election in which record numbers of Black voters made their voices heard.
-The violent attack was designed to threaten and intimidate those involved in conducting and protecting the election certification process.
-It was not just an attack on people or property, but an attack on democracy itself.
+On January 6, 2021, the foundational values of our nation came under assault in a violent, mass attack of the U.S. Capitol.
+The attack was designed to threaten and intimidate those involved in conducting and protecting the election certification process.
+It was not just an assault on people or property, but one on democracy itself.

 Key Documents